 A multi-genre and/or multicultural course that examines both primary and secondary sources in any one of a number of traditional avenues of inquiry within Literary Studies.
-Approaches might have a critical basis (such as race, sexuality, class, religion, ethnicity, or gender) or a contextual basis (emphasizing a particular genre, movement, or region).
-Prerequisites: ENGL 101 or equivalent.
+Approaches might have a critical basis (such as race, sexuality, sites: ENGL 101 or equivalent.